Applying for a job in New Zealand? This New Zealand resume guide has some tips, FAQs, and templates to inspire you to write the perfect resume.

 Your New Zealand resume should be one or two pages long.

-For most job-seekers, one page is enough.
-If you are a mid-career professional, you should be able to condense your skills and experience to a single page.
-If you are having trouble, just focus on the best and most relevant details.
+For most job seekers, one page is enough.
+If you are a mid career professional, you should be able to condense your skills and experience into a single page by focusing on the most relevant achievements.

 No, you should not include a picture in your New Zealand resume.
-It is not common to include a photograph of yourself with your job application, and employers do not expect it.
-In fact, your resume could be rejected for including a picture.
+It is not standard practice, and employers do not expect it.
+Including a photo can also increase the risk of bias during screening.